anuptiwari17/torus/README.md

 KeyValueStore
   → manages data
+  → handles TTL
+  → protects shared data with a mutex
 ```

 This separation makes it easier to add future functionality without tightly coupling networking, command handling, and storage.